nimbly/Proof/README.md

 }
 ```

-You can get all claims on the token by calling the `toArray` method.
+You can get all claims on the `Token` by calling the `toArray` method.

 ```php
 $claims = $token->toArray();